iba13001/Titos-Vodka-Customer-LifeTimeValue/README.md

 - Low value stores are out of the marketing analysis; they are likely out of business.
 - Medium value stores are very competitive with Hawkeye Vodka.
 - Tito’s is winning in the high value stores (wholesale/club stores)
-- BG/NBD model predicts the alive probability with an accuracy of 94.8% and a risk of 5.2%
+- Beta Geometry/Negative Binomial Distribution (BG/NBD) model predicts the alive probability with an accuracy of 94.8% and a risk of 5.2%
 - RFM segmentation and Customer Lifetime Value Prediction are together beneficial to plan and to evaluate marketing campaigns.